Osteoarthritis and Exercise.

 Our doors are open to all who suffer from osteoarthritis pain.
-Give our experienced physiotherapists in Elwood a call today on (03) 9525 6077, or click here to book online.
+Give our experienced physiotherapists in Highett a call today on (03) 9525 6077, or click here to book online.

-Ally Horsley is our chief physio at Physio Australia Elwood and runs all our group exercise classes.
+Ally Horsley is our chief physio at Physio Australia Highett and runs all our group exercise classes.